FionaChan01/FionaChan01/README.md

 - 👋 Hi, I’m Qianchen (Fiona), happy to meet u here!
 - 👀 For now, I’m interested in FL and NLP, and these are the places where my recently research lays.
-- 🏫 I’m currently a senior student in Chongqing University, China.
+- 🏫 I’m currently a senior student major in CS at Chongqing University, China.
-- 🤗 I do enjoy lots of hobbies!
-I relish sports are hiking, yoga, loping, tennis, gym working, swimming and so on.
-Also, I am a big fan of movies and books.
-It is pretty hard to tell all my favorites, but I can rank _Cloud Atlas_, _Fight Club_ and _The Secret Life of Walter Mitty_ as my top3.
-I'd be quite thrilled if we share the common taste!
-Do let me know!
+- 🤗 I relish sports are hiking, yoga, loping, tennis, gym working, swimming and so on.
+Also, I am a big fan of various movies and books.I'd be quite thrilled if we share the common taste!
+Plus, I'm totally obsessed with the Lord of the Rings and the other tales about the Middle Earth in Tolkein's books
-- 📣 Oh right!
-I'm totally obsessed with the Lord of the Rings and the other tales about the Middle Earth in Tolkein's books.
+- 📣 I now work as a software engineer intern at Microsoft, Shanghai, and my group focuses on data platform, which belongs to DevDiv, thus lately I have been looking into spark and other things concerning with big data, feel free if you have any suggestions!
 - 📮 Contact me: qianchenchen419@gmail.com
 <!---
 FionaChan01/FionaChan01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.